Adam-Gladstone/Adam-Gladstone/README.md

 - FIXTools

-  *A C# code generator that takes FIX.xml specifications as input and generates a C++ constexpr FIX header library (that can be used to 'decode' FIX messages).*
+  *A C# code generator that takes (Financial Information eXchange) FIX.xml specifications as input and generates a C++ constexpr FIX header library (that can be used to 'decode' FIX messages).*

 - StatisticsLibrary

-  *A C++ library of statistical functions (mean, var, sd, ...), tests (t-test, z-test, F-test ...) and analyses (time series, pca, lda).*
+  *A C++ library of statistical functions (mean, var, sd, ...), tests (t-test, z-test, F-test ...) and analyses (time series, ... and in the future pca, lda).*

 - NaturalLanguageProcessing